-This single-story brick fourplex residential building measures 53' N-S x 291⁄2' E-W. It rests on a low painted grey poured concrete foundation, with a bulkhead cellar entrance near the south end of the west-facing wall.
+This single-story brick fourplex residential building measures 53' N-S x 291⁄2' E-W. It rests on a low painted grey poured concrete foundation, with a bulkhead cellar entrance at the north end of the west-facing wall.
 The exterior walls are made of red brick laid in running bond.
 The building is covered by a moderately-pitched hipped roof, covered with brown asphalt composition shingles.
 Painted green rafter ends, covered by a fascia board, are exposed beneath the eaves.
 Short brick chimneys are on the north and south-facing roof slopes.

-The building's symmetrical façade faces east toward Monroe Avenue, and contains four entries addressed as 753, 755, 757, and 759 N. Monroe Avenue.
-The entry into 753 is recessed under the corner of the roof eave at the south end of the façade.
+The building's symmetrical façade faces east toward Monroe Avenue, and contains four entries addressed as 761, 763, 765, and 767 N. Monroe Avenue.
+The entry into 761 is recessed under the corner of the roof eave at the south end of the façade.
 Here, a stained brown wood-paneled door, with three upper sash lights, and covered by a silver metal storm door, enters into the unit from a small open wood porch.
 This porch is approached by three wood steps and features a tongue-in-groove wood floor, a painted green wood railing with decorative diamond-shaped cutouts, and a red brick pillar that supports the corner of the roof eave.
-Two stained brown wood-paneled doors, each with three upper sash lights, and covered by a silver metal storm door, respectively enter into the units addressed as

-755 and 757 from a common gable-roofed porch at the center of the façade.
+Two stained brown wood-paneled doors, each with three upper sash lights, respectively enter into the units addressed as 763 and 765 from a common gable-roofed porch at the center of the façade.
+The entry door into the unit addressed as 763 is covered by a metal storm door; the entry door into unit addressed as 765 does not have a storm door.
 This porch is approached by three wood steps at its north and south ends, and features a tongue-in-groove wood floor, a painted green wood railing with decorative diamond-shaped cutouts, and two brick pillars that support the gable porch roof.
 The gable end of the porch roof is stuccoed with painted green false half-timbering.
-The entry into 759 is recessed under the corner of the roof eave at the north end of the façade.
+The entry into 767 is recessed under the corner of the roof eave at the north end of the façade.
 Here, a stained brown wood-paneled door with three upper sash lights enters into the unit from a small open wood porch.
 This porch is approached by three wood steps and features a tongue-in-groove wood floor, a painted green wood railing with decorative diamond-shaped cutouts, and a red brick pillar that supports the corner of the roof eave.
 The building's windows are predominantly single-hung and double-hung sash, typically with either six or eight upper sash panes over a single lower sash pane.
 The windows have painted white wood frames and surrounds and red brick rowlock sills.